yxsamliu/llvm-project/llvm/docs/LangRef.rst

      - **Max**
            Takes the max of the two values, which are required to be integers.

+   * - 8
+     - **MergeTargetId**
+           Merge two string values in target id format.
+A target id consists of a triple-cpu id string followed by a list of features delimited by ':'.
+Each feature is a string postfixed by '+' or '-'.
+The features in the source target id only are added to the destination target id if their triple-cpu id matches.
+If a feature is in both source and destination target ids but with different sign, an error of conflict module flags will be emitted.

 It is an error for a particular unique flag ID to have multiple behaviors, except in the case of **Require** (which adds restrictions on another metadata value) or **Override**.